 This infused honey has a delicious and refreshing piney taste to it, as well as a lovely aroma.
 You’ll find yourself drizzling it on everything just to put an herbal forest feel and winter kick to all of your favorite snacks!

-Interested in more conifer recipes?
+Interested in more pine needle recipes?
 Try these:

 - Conifer Needle Tea

 - Pine Lotion Bars